Corneal Collagen Cross-Linking for Keratoconus

-If you have been diagnosed with keratoconus, or if you are concerned that your condition might be deteriorating, contact Dr. William Altig at The Scleral Lens and Keratoconus Center at Altig Optical to evaluate whether CXL is the best option for you.
+If you have been diagnosed with keratoconus, or if you are concerned that your condition might be deteriorating, contact Our eye doctors at The Scleral Lens and Keratoconus Center at Altig Optical to evaluate whether CXL is the best option for you.

 What Is Corneal Collagen Cross-Linking?

 Corneal collagen cross-linking is a surgical procedure performed by a corneal specialist or ophthalmologist to stabilize the shape and firmness of the cornea.
 By applying riboflavin (vitamin B2) eye drops and ultraviolet light, the surgical treatment promotes the building of new collagen fiber links within the cornea.
 In many cases, it helps prevent the need for a corneal transplant.

 Collagen plays a vital role in creating and maintaining the smooth round shape of the eye’s surface.
 The tightness of the woven collagen fibers determines the strength of the corneal tissue.
 A weak cornea is prone to deformation, causing keratoconus to progress.

 CXL is also effective in treating corneal ulcers in cases where topical antibiotics did not produce results.
 Several other corneal infections have also successfully been treated with CXL.

 Your Optometrist Prepares You for CXL

 A few steps need to be taken before you undergo corneal collagen cross-linking.
 Our eye doctors can assess whether you are a candidate and get you ready for the surgical procedure.